Capgemini/capgemini.github.io/_posts/2014-10-06-estimation.md

 that you are mindful of trying to reign in estimates to as much accuracy as possible, but also gives an opportunity to flag areas which turn out more complex that first thought.

-Even better would be regular backlog grooming of as much of the backlog as is practical, re-visting estimates and updating them as you progress through your project and factor in lessons learnt as you go along.
+Even better would be regular backlog grooming of as much of the backlog as is practical, re-visiting estimates and updating them as you progress through your project and factor in lessons learnt as you go along.

 #### Look back